lemonmade/sewing-kit/packages/plugin-css/README.md

           configuration,
           env: options.simulateEnv,
           sourceMaps: options.sourceMaps,
-          // Whether PostCSS should be enabled or not, or an options object used as
+          // Whether PostCSS should be enabled or not.
-          // the default plugins for the `cssWebpackPostcssPlugins` hook.
 Defaults to true.
           postcss: true,
           // Whether to treat the resulting stylesheets as CSS modules.
 Defaults to true.
           cssModules: true,